ReactiveDesignPatterns/website/jekyll/videos.md

 The videos are encoded in MP4 format and are less than 1GB in total.
 Display relies upon HTML5 features and allows adjustments to the playback speed; for best results a modern browser is recommended.

 Teaching the course was an awesome experience, but I never made any money off of it.
-In case you feel like buying me a beer, here’s a [paypal link](https://paypal.me/RolandKuhn) that would allow you to do so.
+In case you feel like buying me a beverage (beer, coffee, tea), here’s a [paypal link](https://paypal.me/RolandKuhn) that would allow you to do so.
 Many thanks!
 <span style="font-size:small;padding:8px;position:absolute;left:0;top:0"><i>Side note:</i></span>
 <span style="position:absolute;right:0;top:0;height:100%;display:flex;flex-direction:column;justify-content:center;">
   <img src="https://www.paypalobjects.com/webstatic/de_DE/i/de-pp-logo-100px.png" border="0" alt="PayPal Logo" style="padding:8px;" />